aykamko/octobear/README.md

-# Git Infrastructure for Berkeley EECS
+# Octobear: A git Infrastructure for Berkeley EECS

 ### Initial Setup